camillelockwood/vendor-cleaner/README.md

 ## The Problem

 The same vendor shows up as `Dennis K. Burke, Inc.`,`Dennis K Burke Inc`, and `DENNIS K. BURKE`.
-To a human they're one vendor; to a spreadsheet they're three, resulting in incorrect or unaccounted for totals, reports, and budgets.
+To a human they're one vendor; to a spreadsheet they're three.
+This can result in incorrect or unaccounted for totals, reports, and budgets.
 Manually cleaning and organizing spreadsheets can be slow and costly.
 For small or under-resourced teams, those hours come straight out of their mission.

 ## The Approach